open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-vagrant.md

 There are three command line programs you could use to interact with Vagrant CLI:

 1. **Git Bash**: This is our recommended command line program.
-GitBash is already installed along with ole--vagrant-vi installation script.
+GitBash is already installed along with planet installation script.
 After you open **Git Bash**, you will find its default directory at `C:\Users\YOUR_USERNAME`.

 2. **Command Prompt**: There are two Command Prompt options on Windows: **Command Prompt** and **Command Prompt(Admin)**.
 You could use either of them to access directories and interact with Vagrant CLI.
 The only difference is their default directory: **Command Prompt(Admin)** has `C:\Windows\system32` as default directory and **Command Prompt** has `C:\Users\YOUR_USERNAME` as default directory.